Cross-Modal Adapter for Vision-Language Retrieval: Experiments

 \section{Experiments}

-We first introduce the five datasets, implementation details, evaluation metrics, and the baselines we compare.

-\textbf{MSR-VTT}~\cite{xu2016msr} contains 10,000 videos, each labeled with about 20 captions.
-The lengths of videos range from 10 to 32 seconds.
-We adopt the 9k training split.
-For the test data, we use the 1k-A test set from \cite{yu2018joint}, which is comprised of 1,000 text-video pairs.

-\textbf{MSVD}~\cite{chen2011collecting} has 1,970 videos, each with approximately 40 associated captions in English.
-The duration of videos range from 1 to 62 seconds.
-We use the standard split of 1,200, 100, and 670 videos for training, validation, and test.

-\textbf{VATEX}~\cite{wang2019vatex} is a multilingual dataset with 34,991 video clips.
-We adopt the official training split with 25,991 videos and report the performance on the validation split with 1,500 videos following HGR~\cite{chen2020fine}.

-\textbf{ActivityNet}~\cite{krishna2017dense} consists of 20,000 YouTube videos.
-We concatenate all the descriptions of a video and conduct video-paragraph retrieval following the setting from \cite{zhang2018cross,gabeur2020multi}.
-The model is evaluated on the ‘val1’ split.

-\textbf{DiDeMo}~\cite{anne2017localizing} contains over 10,000 videos with 40,000 sentences.
-There are 8,395, 1,065, and 1,004 videos in the training, validation, and test set, respectively.
-Following \cite{liu2019use,lei2021less,bain2021frozen}, we concatenate all sentence descriptions of a video to evaluate video-paragraph retrieval.

-\textbf{Implementation details:} Following CLIP4Clip~\cite{luo2021clip4clip}, we adopt the video encoder and text encoder from the pre-trained CLIP (ViT-B/32).
-The cross-modal adapter is applied in every layer of two encoders.
-We set the bottleneck dimension $r$ as \{8, 8, 16, 16, 16\} and weight-sharing dimension $d_s$ as \{16, 8, 16, 64, 512\} for MSR-VTT, DiDeMo, MSVD, VATEX, ActivityNet.
-For training settings, we fine-tune our model with the Adam optimizer for 5 epochs (or 20 epochs for the ActivityNet).
-Warm-up is applied in the first 10\% of the training process following CLIP4Clip.
-The learning rate is 1e-5 and decayed with a cosine schedule.
-The batch size is set to 128, and the temperature $\tau$ for our parameter-free similarity calculator is set to 5.
-We set the caption token length as 32 and the frame length as 12 by default.
-For ActivityNet and DiDeMo, the caption token and frame length are set to 64.
-More details are in the Appendix.
+We first introduce the tasks and datasets adopted for evaluating our method, followed by implementation details, and evaluation metrics. \textbf{Datasets.} We evaluate our method on two text-image retrieval datasets: Flickr30K~\cite{plummer2015flickr30k} and MSCOCO~\cite{lin2014microsoft}.
+For text-video retrieval, three datasets are used: MSR-VTT~\cite{xu2016msr}, DiDeMo~\cite{anne2017localizing}, and ActivityNet~\cite{krishna2017dense}.

-\textbf{Evaluation metrics:} To measure the performance of our proposed method, we use standard retrieval metrics: recall at rank K (R@K, \textbf{higher} is better) and mean rank (MnR, \textbf{lower} is better).
-R@K calculates the proportion of test samples found in the top-K retrieved results.
-We report results for R@1, R@5, and R@10.
-MnR calculates the mean ranking of the test samples in the retrieval ranking list.
+\textbf{Evaluation metrics.} For the text-video retrieval task, we use metrics: recall at rank K (R@K, higher is better), MnR (mean rank, lower is better), and MdR (median rank, lower is better) following \cite{luo2021clip4clip}.
+For the text-image retrieval task, we report R@1, R@5, and R@10 following \cite{li2021align}.

-\textbf{Baselines:} There are 5 major baselines for comparison.
-More details about the baselines are in the Appendix.